James Hosken: Later career

 He was promoted to rear-admiral in April 1875, and vice-admiral in August 1879, and died at Ilfracombe, Devon, on 2 January 1885.
 He is buried in Arnos Vale Cemetery, Bristol.

+In 1878, his son James Hosken, a marine consulting engineer aged 45, together with his wife and three of their six children, were drowned in the Sinking of SS Princess Alice disaster on the river Thames at Woolwich.
+Rear-Admiral Hosken assumed guardianship of his three surviving orphaned grandchildren, aged 12, 8, and 2.
+Perhaps due to his advancing years, by 1881 both the two younger children were in separate orphanages, while the eldest remained with him in Ilfracombe.

 In 1889 Elizabeth Ann, his second wife, published an Autobiographical Sketch of the Public Career of Admiral James Hosken.